F-i-f/soft-brightness/meson-gse/README.md

 - __gse_libs__
 This meson variable is intended for external javascript libraries.
 The difference between `gse_sources` and `gse_libs` is that the `gse_sources` javascript files will be checked for syntax when running `ninja check` while the `gse_libs` javascript files won't.
 The very commonly used `convenience.js` file is included in the meson-gse distribution and its path is available in the meson variable `gse_lib_convenience`.
+A very [basic logging class](https://github.com/F-i-f/meson-gse/blob/master/lib/logger.js) is also provided, and its path is available in the `gse_lib_logger` meson variable.
 Example:
 `gse_libs += gse_lib_convenience`
 `gse_libs += files('lib/other-library.js')`